giucal/post/README.md

     make

-Every time you make a change to the content, issuing `make` again should be sufficient to compile only those files that have been affected.
+Every time you make a change to the content, issuing `make` should be sufficient to rebuild only those files that have been affected.

-Sometimes, though, it's necessary to do rebuild from the ground up:
+Sometimes, though, it's necessary to rebuild from the ground up:

     make clean draft

-Using `make -B` (same as `make draft -B`) in this case would rebuild *on top* of what's already there; which is not what you want.
+(Using `make -B` would rebuild *on top* of what's already there, which may not be what you want.)

 #### Local preview